 In October 2010, the Company's Board of Directors authorized the filing of a registration statement with the Securities and Exchange Commission (SEC) to sell shares of its common stock to the public in an IPO.
 The Company filed an initial S-1 registration statement with the SEC on December 21, 2010.
-The proforma data gives effect to: (i) the issuance of 55,238 shares of Series E preferred stock in connection with our acquisition of the minority interest in our majority owned subsidiary, BPS, which were issued on August 12, 2011 after the closing of the acquisition; (ii) the conversion of all of our outstanding convertible preferred stock into an aggregate 10,710,850 shares of common stock, which will take place automatically upon the closing of this offering in accordance with the terms of our preferred stock; and (iii) the issuance of 22,603 shares of common stock payable as dividends on shares of Series AA preferred stock issuable as of October 21, 2011.
-Pro forma equity includes the effect of this transaction as if it occurred on June 30, 2011 at an initial public offering price of \$7.00 per share.
+The pro forma data gives effect to: (i) the issuance of 55,238 shares of Series E preferred stock in connection with our acquisition of the minority interest in our majority owned subsidiary, BPS, which were issued on August 12, 2011 after the closing of the acquisition; (ii) the conversion of all of our outstanding convertible preferred stock into an aggregate of 8,852,372 shares of common stock, which will take place automatically upon the closing of this offering in accordance with the terms of our preferred stock; and (iii) the issuance of 20,864 shares of common stock payable as dividends on shares of Series AA preferred stock issuable as of August 31, 2011.
+Pro forma equity includes the effect of this transaction as if it occurred on June 30, 2011 at an assumed initial public offering price of \$11.00 per share, which is the midpoint of the price range listed on the cover page of this prospectus.
 Pro forma net loss per share and weighted-average pro forma shares outstanding include the effect of this transaction as if it occurred on January 1, 2010.